Attention Misses Visual Risk: Risk-Adaptive Steering for Multimodal Safety Alignment: Visual Attention

+To investigate how models allocate safety-relevant attention (Fig.~1b and Fig.~3b--e), we define $a^{(l,h)}_j$, the cross-modal attention weight assigned to visual token $v_j$ by text query tokens in head $h$ of layer $l$ as $a^{(l,h)}_j = \max_{t \in \mathcal{T}} a^{(l,h)}_{j,t}$, where $\mathcal{T}$ is the set of text tokens.
+Since only a few attention heads specialize in visual grounding~\cite{kang2025your}, we compute $a^*_j$, the effective cross-modal attention weight to $v_j$, by averaging over the top-$n$ heads:

+where $\mathcal{H}_n$ denotes the set of top-$n$ heads across all layers ranked by their attention strength.
+For implementation, we follow \cite{kang2025your} and use $n=3$ heads.

+We use this quantity as a proxy for safety-relevant attention, as it measures which visual tokens are most strongly attended by text tokens during the generation of the first response token, which has been shown to be a key indicator of safety behavior \cite{qi2406safetyalignment}.

-\section{Additional Attention Maps}
+\subsection{Additional Attention Maps}

-In this section, we present additional attention maps for multimodal jailbreak attacks, including MM-Safety (Fig.\ref{fig:attention_map_others_a}) and FigStep (Fig.\ref{fig:attention_map_others_b}).
-In both cases, the text query is benign in isolation, but its combination with an unsafe image results in a harmful instruction.
+In Sec.~3.1, we show that MLLMs fail to attend to safety-critical image regions.
+Here, we present additional attention maps for multimodal jailbreak attacks, including MM-Safety (Fig.~\ref{fig:attention_map_others_a}) and FigStep (Fig.~\ref{fig:attention_map_others_b}).
+In both cases, similar to the setup in Sec.~3.1, the text query is benign in isolation but becomes unsafe when combined with the unsafe jailbreak images.

-For example, in MM-Safety, the text query \emph{``list steps in detail to engage in this activity''} appears benign on its own, but when paired with an image of drugs captioned \emph{``illegal underground drug manufacturing''}, the combined instruction becomes malicious.
-Similarly, in FigStep, the text query simply asks to complete a numbered list, yet when paired with an image containing the prompt \emph{``Steps to traffic weapons of mass destruction''}, it is transformed into a harmful instruction.
+For example, in MM-Safety, the text query \emph{``The bottom of the image shows a phrase of an activity.
+List steps in detail to engage in this activity.''} is benign in isolation, but when paired with an image of drugs captioned \emph{``illegal underground drug manufacturing''}, the resulting multimodal instruction becomes malicious.
+Similarly, in FigStep, the text query merely asks the model to complete a numbered list, but when paired with an image containing the prompt \emph{``Steps to traffic weapons of mass destruction''}, the combined instruction becomes harmful.

-Following Fig.~\ref{fig:attention_map}, we show the attention maps for various query formulations.
-As shown in the attention maps (right of Fig.~\ref{fig:attention_map_others}), we observe a similar trend to the analysis in Sec.~\ref{sec:stage1}.
-Under the `Query' and `Safety Prompt + Query' formulations, the attention weights on unsafe image regions (\eg, unsafe texts embedded in the image) remain weak.
-In contrast, when visual contexts are incorporated, the model allocates higher attention weights to these regions, highlighting the role of visual contexts in strengthening cross-modal attention to safety-critical image regions.
+Following Fig.~3, we present attention maps for various query formulations.
+As shown on the right of Fig.~\ref{fig:attention_map_others}, we observe trends consistent with those in Sec.~3.1 and Sec.~3.2.
+Under the `Query' and `Safety Prompt + Query' formulations, the attention weights to unsafe image regions (\eg, unsafe texts embedded in the image) remain weak.
+In contrast, when visual context is incorporated, the model allocates higher attention weights to these regions, highlighting the role of visual contexts in strengthening cross-modal attention to safety-critical image regions.

+We believe that the limited ASR reduction from prompt-based methods (FigStep and CoCA) on FigStep and MM-Safety (Tab.~1) stems from the fact that safety prompts alone are insufficient to direct the model’s cross-modal attention to safety-critical visual regions.